 Ceremonies and Celebrations

-Great Jukai, celebrated periodically, will be observed for the first time in July 2013.
+Great Jukai, celebrated periodically, was observed for the first time in July 2013.
 It is a more elaborate celebration and features a visual journey through the Six Realms of Unenlightened Existence.
 In Autumn 2013, the Centre offered a series of study groups on the Six Realms as part of the preparation for Great Jukai.
-Notes on the material covered in the group may be found attached at the bottom of this page.
+Notes on the material covered in the group are at the bottom of this page.